All Episodes

 Edward Snowden just walked out with everything the NSA had to offer.

-And Mr. Snerdley says he's now living in Moscow, he's giving 40 now interviews to the Washington Post, and he's uh giving speeches on British television.
+He's giving 40-nower interviews to the Washington Post and he's giving speeches on British television.

-Because obviously if they tried to drone him, they'd blow up a shopping mall in Moscow and kill some visiting European Union cultural delegation or whatever.
+Because obviously, if they tried to drone him, they'd blow up a shopping mall in Moscow and kill some visiting European Union cultural delegation or whatever.

 It wouldn't work out well.

-It's that it entrusts them to him, who's some sort of freelance contractor uh who's able to snaffle them all out of the building.
+It's that it entrusts them to him, who's some sort of freelance contractor who's able to snaffle them all out of the building.

-And that's one of the big problems with this money no object security state.
+And that's one of the big problems with this money-no object security state.

-And they have then they have the hundred and twenty car motorcade and they have all the secret service agents with the reflector shades and the telephone wire hanging from their ear and all the Colombian hookers they need to get them through a weekend in South Africa, and you have the full money no object security state with Obama,
+And they have then they have the 120-car motorcade, and they have all the Secret Service agents with the reflector shades and the telephone wire hanging from their ear and all the Colombian hookers they need to get them through a weekend in South Africa.

-uh secures the stadium, delivers him into the stadium, and then stands him on stage eighteen inches away from a guy who's been charged with rape, kidnapping, murder, necklacing two black guys in Soweto, uh and that's it.
+And you have the full money-no-object security state with Obama, secures the stadium, delivers him into the stadium, and then stands him on stage 18 inches away from a guy who's been charged with rape, kidnapping, murder, necklacing two black guys in Soweto.

 That's it.

-And likewise, what the money no object national security state at the NSA gets you is they monitor your every single phone call, your every single email, everything you do.
+And likewise, what the Money, No Object, National Security State at the NSA gets you is they monitor your every single phone call, your every single email, everything you do.

-Um the post office now scans uh every the front of every single envelope and uh gives it to the NSA.
+The post office now scans the front of every single envelope and gives it to the NSA, the front of every single envelope.

-So even it's not just the the computerized ones, even your granny's little quavery handwriting when she sends you the card at Christmas is scanned and sent to the NSA.
+So even it's not just the computerized ones, even your granny's little quavery handwriting when she sends you the card at Christmas is scanned and sent to the NSA.

-And that's the problem that's the problem is that even if it were a good idea, the big brother national security state money no object security state is incompetent, entirely incompetent.
+Is that even if it were a good idea, the big brother national security state, money, no object security state is incompetent, entirely incompetent.

-Let us go to Bill in uh can we go to Bill in Fort Riley, Mike?
+Can we go to Bill in Fort Riley, Mike?

-Uh let's go to Bill in Fort I think we've had Steve, uh, haven't we?
+I think we've had Steve, haven't we?

-We have Steve in Tucson.
+Didn't we have Steve in Tucson?

-Hi, Bill, you're live Bill from Fort Riley, Bill, you're live on the air.
+Bill, you're live on the air.

 Great to have you with us.